Concept Prospectus

 Like a fund, this project will publish periodic reports.
 They are not performance marketing—they are records of decisions, bets, and outcomes.

-• 2026 Annual Report (coming soon)Placeholder
+• 2026 Annual Report (coming soon)Coming soon

-• Monthly Notes (coming soon)Placeholder
+• Monthly Notes (coming soon)Coming soon

 Start managing your own ETF